Minneapolis Police Department: Murder of George Floyd

 On May 26, 2020, the Minneapolis Police Department garnered much media attention after a video went viral of Derek Chauvin, a white, on-duty Minneapolis police officer, murdering George Floyd, an African American man.
 The video shows Chauvin kneeling on Floyd's neck, with Floyd saying that he could not breathe and losing consciousness.
 According to police spokesman John Elder, officers were called at around 8:00 pm on Monday, May 25, to investigate a report of a forgery at a business.
 Police reportedly found a man, believed to be in his 40s, matching the suspect's description in a car.
 The man reportedly resisted arrest and was taken to Hennepin County Medical Center, where he was pronounced dead.
 The FBI and state agents announced investigations into Floyd's murder.
 The officers involved were placed on administrative leave, per department protocol and fired later the same day.
 Criminal charges against the four officers were subsequently laid.
 The city agreed to pay $27 million to settle a civil lawsuit from Floyd's family, the largest pre-trial settlement for a civil-rights claim ever made in the US.
 Chauvin was charged with unintentional second-degree murder, third-degree murder and second-degree manslaughter, while the other three faced charges of aiding and abetting both second-degree murder and second-degree manslaughter.
 On April 20, 2021, following a criminal trial, a jury convicted Chauvin on all three charges.

+On June 16, 2023, the Justice Department issued a report on the police department which said, "Our investigation found that the systemic problems in MPD made what happened to George Floyd possible."
+Examination of events years prior to Floyd's murder revealed patterns of unlawful use of deadly force, higher rates of traffic stops, searches, and unlawful use of force against African Americans and Native Americans, officers making racist comments, first amendment violations against protesters and journalists, and indiscriminate use of force against peaceful versus violent protesters.